attilatorda/Shift-To-Middle_Array/README.md

 For major contributions, I'm happy to offer a free license for your company (non-resale use only).
 This offer is not legally binding, and I reserve the right to determine what qualifies as a major contribution.

+## 🚫🤖 AI Training Ban

+You are **not permitted** to use this repository or its contents for training any machine learning or AI models without prior written consent.
+This includes uploading to datasets, AI corpora, or any derivative datasets used for training.

 ## 🙏 Acknowledgments

 This project benefited greatly from community feedback!
 Special thanks to: